 The tourism dollars have clearly been well-spent on maintaining the site & providing facilities (there are toilets), along with better living conditions for the community.

-Sure, Bena can seem a little too perfect, a little too staged – but at the surface at least, it’s a great example of how cultural tourism & traditional lifestyles can work in harmony.
+Sure, Bena can seem a little too perfect, a little too staged for an Indonesian village – but at the surface at least, it’s a great example of how cultural tourism & traditional lifestyles can work in harmony.

 Wogo village has only been around since 1932, when the people from Old Wogo decided to leave their original village & resettle here, closer to town.